designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 #### ~Change the given color palette so that:~

-~It stays as closely as possible to the original colors and~ ~a) the palette is **more harmonious**~ or
+~It stays as closely as possible to the original hues and~ ~a) the palette is **more harmonious**~ or
 ~b) the palette is **more prominent**~.